iKramp/pc_simulation/README.md

 For now you have to start it through an ide or terminal to get component names in console (no UI yet).
+You also need SDL2 installed, i have no idea how it works on different computers but it works if you have SDL2.dll and SDL2.lib in the same dir as the executable

 ## Controls:
 ###  Edit mode: